mbret/reactjrx/README.md

 ## Low level API: RxJS bindings

-The low level API is basically all the building blocks to bind rxjs to react.
-For example let's assume you have a library that expose observables, you can bind them easily:
+The low level API provide all the building blocks to bind rxjs to react and the higher API.
+For example let's assume you have a package that expose observables, you can bind them easily:

 ```typescript
 const interval$ = interval(100)